Anna K. Trauernicht, M.D., Boys Town Pediatric Gastroenterology

 A child with celiac disease has a negative reaction to gluten, a protein found in some grains, including wheat, rye, barley and triticale.
 Eating foods containing or contaminated by gluten causes the small intestine to become swollen, damaging the villi (finger-like projections that assist the body in absorbing nutrients).

-Less common symptoms include: iron-deficiency anemia, blistering skin rash, headache, numbness in extremities, fatigue and many more.
 Again, symptoms vary greatly and come in no specific order or combination.
 If you suspect that your child has celiac disease, schedule an appointment with your pediatrician.